A Reference Document · The Language Firm

 SDPC

 Student Data Privacy Consortium.
 Maintains a resource registry of vendor DPAs (sdpc.a4l.org).
-The firm checks SDPC listings as part of the governance signal review for each tool; the absence of an SDPC listing is a documented condition on certain Conditional decision labels.
+The absence of an SDPC listing is a documented condition on certain Conditional decision labels.

 Subprocessor

 A third party a vendor engages to process data on behalf of the district.
-Subprocessor disclosure (the existence of a published list, the notification period before changes take effect) is one of the six governance policy signals scored on the Tool Spotlight Card.
+Subprocessor disclosure is one of the six governance policy signals scored on the Tool Spotlight Card.

 No-training commitment

 A vendor's contractual or policy-level commitment that data submitted through its products will not be used to train its models.
-The wording, scope, and durability of the commitment are read carefully — a no-training commitment in marketing copy is not the same as a no-training commitment in the DPA, and the firm distinguishes between them.
+A no-training commitment in marketing copy is not the same as a no-training commitment in the DPA.

 SSO / SCIM